TREYCSE/Virtual_Detention_Frontend/README.md

 * Create user account/authentication & save progress in user account

 ##### Phase 3: + Fine-Tuning BERT Q&A
-* Go through Bert's Layers to make inferences and adjustments to the model
+* Go through Bert's Layers to make inferences and adjustments to the model [potentially switching to Core API which is better for neural networks]

 ### Developer Summary:
 ###### Users will enter a passage and a question that will be taken in as arguments in the model to output an answer that is rendered on a new output react.js page/component